 Share Your Escapes: Ella in Stockholm

 One of our fabulous perks at Secret Escapes is that we like to reward our employees with credit to spend on their global travels.
-Every month we check in to find out which fabulous places and hotels they've visited.
+Here we like to check in to find out which fabulous places and hotels they've visited.

 Where did you stay?